WallarooLabs/blog.wallaroolabs.com/content/post/python-api.md

 This code creates an application with the topology that was described earlier.
-It represents one pipeline that consists of a stateless computation called `Split` that splits a string of words into individual words and a stateful computation called `CountWord` that updates the state of the application and creates outgoing messages that represent the word count.
+It represents one pipeline that consists of a stateless computation called `Split` that splits a string of words into individual words and a state computation called `CountWord` that updates the state of the application and creates outgoing messages that represent the word count.
 The classes used here will be described more in the following sections.